aptac01/rahiel_telegram-send/README.md

 Breaking changes to get send function to work as i want.
-Very specific, dont even bother.
+Very specific to my private project, dont even bother.